Christ-Mind-Teachings/cmi-acol/_course/chap09.md

 and if beneath that surface what is first encountered is fear, it is from fear that all the rest proceeds.
 Surely it is easy to see that neither the desire to control nor to protect would exist without the layer of fear that comes before it.

 9.16 Fear, like all the rest of your emotions, comes in many guises and is given many names, but there are really only two emotions: one is fear, the other love.
 Fear is thus the source of all illusion, love the source of truth.

 9.17 How could one separated off from all the rest not be fearful?
 It matters not at all that all whom you observe seem to be separate as well.
 No one really believes another to be as separate as he is.
 It always seems as if others have what you lack and what you are looking for.
 You seem to be alone in your frailty, loneliness, and lack of love.
 Others misunderstand you and know you not, and neither can you make any sense of them.

 9.18 This need not be, for you are not separate!
 The relationships you seek to end your loneliness can do so if you but learn to see relationship differently.
 As with all your problems in perception, fear is what blocks the vision of your heart, the light the Christ in you would shine upon the darkness.
-Can you not see that when you chose to make yourself separate and alone you also made the choice for fear?
+Can you not see that when you chose to make yourself separate and alone you also made a choice for fear?
 Fear is nothing but a choice, and it can be replaced by choice of another kind.

 9.19 It has been said often that cause and effect are one in truth.
 The world you see is the effect of fear.
 Each one of you would have